Harumi Takahashi: Hokkaido governorship

 Takahashi was elected Governor of Hokkaido Prefecture in April 2003, winning with 750,000 votes in a field of nine candidates.
 In winning, she became the first female governor of Hokkaido and the fourth female governor in Japanese history.
 She served as governor for four terms from 2003 to 2019.

 The year after she was first elected, Takahashi was diagnosed with stomach cancer.
 Cancer diagnoses usually spell the end to political careers in Japan, so they are often hidden.
 Instead, Takahashi publicly announced he diagnosis, and her intention to have treatment in Hokkaido rather than seeking private treatment in a Tokyo clinic.

 In 2007 she was reelected for her second term, increasing the number of votes she received to over 2 million.

 In her 2011 reelection, Takahashi won victory in every constituency in Hokkaido.

 Takahashi was reelected for her fourth term in 2015, the first time a governor has been elected four times as Governor of Hokkaido.
 She retired at the end of her fourth term in 2019.

 Achievements as governor

 During her terms, Takahashi focused on revitalising the Hokkaido economy through increasing local food production and incoming tourist numbers.
 Her local food policies encouraged more and higher value farm production, and local consumption of local products.
-During her tenure, the percentage of Hokkaido produced food consumed by Hokkaido residents rose from 60 percent to 80 percent, and exports to other areas of Jaoan and overseas also increased.
+During her tenure, the percentage of Hokkaido produced food consumed by Hokkaido residents rose from 60 percent to 80 percent, and exports to other areas of Japan and overseas also increased.

 Takahashi’s tourism policies involved increasing connections and flights to New Chitose Airport, and attracting visitors from Asia, especially China and Korea.
 By the end of her tenure, overseas visitors to Hokkaido made up 10 percent of all overseas visitors to Japan.